 We’ve compiled a whole load of comprehensive blogs focusing on travel money.
 In this blog we focus on the best travel credit cards UK, but that is just one aspect of being travel money savvy.

 Using our Ultimate Travel Money Guide, you can find out what are the best travel debit cards, how to avoid money changer scams and what are those international bank fees you keep getting on your card whilst travelling?
-Our in house (or hostel as we are travelling) money guy James is here to offer tips and guidance on managing your money whilst travelling.
+We are here to offer tips and guidance on managing your money whilst travelling.

 Travel Credit Cards: A Big Mistake You Could Be Making